 Setting up a self-hosted WordPress.org blog on a shared server is more costly than setting up a hosted blog on a blogging service like Edublogs or WordPress.com.

 Richard quotes USD $250/year for a self-hosted blog with a custom domain on the shared servers he uses.
+If you do go this route, here is a roundup of web hosts that are popular with educators.

 You could achieve a similar outcome using a custom domain on Edublogs ($39.95/yr + ~$10 for the domain) or WordPress.com ($99/yr).
 Custom domains allow you to remove the .edublogs.org or wordpress.com part from the URL and use your own custom domain like myblog.com or myblog.oursite.com.